Ribbit-Network/ribbit-network-frog-hardware/hardware/v3/assembly-instructions/4-assembly.md

 <img src="images/Install GPS overview.jpg" width="600">

-The GPS sits on top of the two large brass standoffs, opposite the barometer.
+The GPS sits on top of the two remaining long brass standoffs, opposite the barometer.
 Use the two screws to secure the GPS in place.

 <img src="images/Install GPS in place.jpg" width="600">